 On an annual basis, Wisdom Hall performs a fire drill to prepare and instruct residents on correct evacuation procedures.
-Residence Hall fire drills are planned and executed by Housing, Campus Police, Facilities, and Risk Management.
+Residence Hall fire drills are planned and executed by Housing,

+Campus Police, Facilities, and Risk Management.
 For students living in Wisdom Hall, UNT Dallas provides campus housing policies, procedures, and standards in the UNT Dallas Housing and Residence Life Student Handbook.
 Procedures for evacuation are reviewed annually.

-A supervised fire drill was planned, performed, and documented in Wisdom Hall in August 2022.
+Several supervised fire drills were planned, performed, and documented for Wisdom Hall in 2023.

 The University also reserves the right to enter a residence room without notice, for responding to real or reasonably perceived health and safety emergencies, and/or to ensure evacuation during fire alarms and/or during vacation periods.
-University personnel also have the right at any time to respond to situations where there is a reasonable suspicion that a violation of the law or University policies is occurring or has occurred inside a particular room.
+UNT Dallas personnel also have the right at any time to respond to situations where there is a reasonable suspicion that a violation of the law or UNT Dallas policies is occurring or has occurred inside a particular room.
 Under such circumstances, it is not necessary that the room's resident(s) be present; nor will a resident's refusal, either verbal or physical, prevent an entry or inspection.
-By entering into the University Housing Contract, the student consents to room entry and inspection under those circumstances indicated.
+By entering into UNT Dallas Housing Contract, the student consents to room entry and inspection under those circumstances indicated.
 Residents will be given 72-hour notice of staff entering spaces for health and safety checks.